Did TI use old data for its CPI 2019 report?

 Varieties of Democracy Project: As per the full source description of CPI 2019, 179 countries were scored for the year 2018 in the 2019 update of the index used for the CPI calculation.

-Survey sources or agencies whose dataset was used for Pakistan: The eight relevant agencies or survey sources whose input has been used for the CPI 2019 for Pakistan include i) Bertelsmann Stiftung Transformation Index 2020, ii) Economist Intelligence Unit Country Risk Service 2019, iii) Global Insight Country Risk Ratings 2018, iv) The PRS Group International Country Risk Guide 2019, v) World Bank Country Policy and Institutional Assessment 2018, vi) World Economic Forum Executive Opinion Survey 2019, vii) World Justice Project Rule of Law Index Expert Survey 2019 and viii) Varieties of Democracy (V-Dem) 2019.
+Survey Sources or agencies whose dataset used for Pakistan: The eight relevant agencies or survey sources whose input has been used for the CPI 2019 for Pakistan include i) Bertelsmann Stiftung Transformation Index2020, ii) Economist Intelligence Unit Country Risk Service2019, iii) Global Insight Country Risk Ratings 2018, iv) The PRS Group International Country Risk Guide2019, v) World Bank Country Policy and Institutional Assessment 2018, vi) World Economic Forum Executive Opinion Survey2019, vii) World Justice Project Rule of Law Index Expert Survey2019 and viii) Varieties of Democracy (V-Dem) 2019.

 Rating/Scores of survey sources for Pakistan: The comparison of the scores of these eight agencies for Pakistan proves that five out of eight agencies have given negative scores in their current assessment used in the CPI 2019 as compared to 2018.
 Whereas, three agencies have given positive ratings/scores in their latest assessment.

-Agencies that gave negative scores: The following five agencies gave negative scores to Pakistan in the CPI 2019.
+Below are the five agencies which gave negative scores to Pakistan in the CPI 2019.
 Bertelsmann Stiftung Transformation Index: In 2018, the Bertelsmann Stiftung Transformation Index gave 25 scores to Pakistan.
 However, the CPI 2019 has shown a huge decline in country’s score as it has dropped to 20.88.

 Global Insight Country Risk Ratings: The Global Insight Country Risk Rating gave 35 scores in 2018 which now has reduced to 34.50.
 This shows Pakistan’s rating declined by 0.50 in CPI 2019.